Greylock Partners raises $1 billion for new venture fund

-SAN FRANCISCO (Reuters) - Greylock Partners, the venture-capital firm behind companies like LinkedIn, LNKD.N said on Tuesday it raised a $1 billion fund, its 14th.
+SAN FRANCISCO, Sept 10 (Reuters) - Greylock Partners, the venture-capital firm behind companies like LinkedIn, said on Tuesday it raised a $1 billion fund, its 14th.

 The fund will focus on early-stage companies, Greylock partner David Sze said in a blog post, particularly in the areas of seamless technology and the increasing ease of using technology in the workplace.

 Founded in 1965 near Boston, Greylock is one of the nation’s oldest and most respected venture firms.
-Its presence was most focused on the East Coast until it made successful and relatively early bets on companies such as LinkedIn, Facebook (FB.O) and Workday WDAY.N.
+Its presence was most focused on the East Coast until it made successful and relatively early bets on companies such as LinkedIn, Facebook and Workday.
 In 2010, it moved its headquarters to Silicon Valley.

 But its partners indicate they do not take for granted their leading position.